omaddz/climakechange/README.md

 “If you think that one person can't make a difference, that's not true, because if everybody felt that way we'll go nowhere.
 If everybody thought ‘my little piece can make a difference’, then cumulatively we make a massive difference.” - Dr. Gail Krantzberg

 CliMAKEChange endeavors to make that difference.
 Through CliMAKEChange, we hope to raise awareness about the issues that our Great Lakes face in the wake of climate change, and to highlight the importance of Indigenous involvement in future management and conservation efforts in the Canadian context.
 Not only should we try to reverse damage and protect future conservation of our Great Lakes, but a fundamental change in how the lakes are exploited for resources needs to occur if we are to save these ecological wonders for future generations.
 Join CliMAKEChange as we strive to change the future of our Great Lakes.
+With Great Lakes, come great responsibilites.

 ## **Canadian Lake Ontario Stress Index: App Description and Features**